-Let us now briefly explain the overall mechanism that is at work in our paper.
-While market imperfections can arise for various reasons,11 for tractability we model it in a simple way where imperfections create a wedge between the cost of borrowing for education and the return on savings.
-A government equipped with an educationpension policy package can access funds for education at the market rate of return by taxing today and returning the capitalized amount to the taxpayers in the future.
-Effectively, the government 'borrows' on behalf of the agents.12 This difference in costs makes publicly financed education cheaper to the extent that distortions created by taxation are lower than those in the credit market.
-This, along with the assumption that publicly and privately funded education are good enough substitutes in the production function for human capital, makes the case for replacing private funding by public funding for economies afflicted by market imperfections.
+Let us now briefly explain the mechanism at work in our paper.
+While market imperfections can arise for various reasons, for tractability we model it in a simple way where imperfections create a wedge between the cost of borrowing for education and the return on savings.
+A government equipped with an education-pension policy package can access funds for education at the market rate of return by taxing today and returning the capitalized amount to the taxpayers in the future.
+Effectively, the government 'borrows' on behalf of the agents.
+This difference in costs makes publicly financed education cheaper to the extent that distortions created by taxation are lower than those in the credit market.
+This, along with the assumption that pub-